 Calculating Leverage

 The options leverage example above presents the options price movement from $5 to $15 without explaining what drove the price change.
 Generally, the price of an option is driven by asset volatility, time to expiration, and asset price.
-Those factors drive the delta Greek of an option which tells an investor how much the option price will change relative to a change in the underlying stock price.
+These factors influence the delta Greek, which approximates how much the option price will change relative to every $1 change in the underlying stock price.
+Delta can shift as these factors evolve, however.

 One way to calculate the amount of leverage that you get with a particular option is to take the option’s delta value, multiply it by the stock’s price and divide it by the price of the option.
-This calculation is usually represented by the Greek letter lambda.
+This calculation is represented by the Greek letter lambda, which measures leverage specifically but tends to be discussed less often than delta.

 The Takeaway